JeremyTCD/Blog/src/content/articles/my-plan.md

 ---
-mimo_pageDescription: In my opinion, it's typically a good idea to have a plan.
+mimo_pageDescription: It's a good idea to have a plan.
 This is mine.
 mimo_pageTitle: My Plan
 mimo_pageID: my-plan
 mimo_date: Apr 15, 2018